-B3.4.9.1 Regional Currents
+B3.2.9.a Regional Currents

-On a regional scale the GBR lagoon exists at the western boundary of the Coral Sea, where the south-equatorial surface current bifurcates as a western boundary current along the Australian continental shelf margin (Figure B3.4.9.1a).
+On a regional scale the GBR lagoon exists at the western boundary of the Coral Sea, where the south-equatorial surface current bifurcates as a western boundary current along the Australian continental shelf margin (Figure B3-19).

 The southward flowing arm is referred to as the East Australia Current (EAC) and is a highly dynamic large-scale ocean circulation feature, which is known to oscillate strongly in terms of position and intensity.
 The influence of the EAC on the circulation of water within the GBR lagoon has been postulated and studied numerically by King and Wolanski (1992) and Andutta (2012).

-Measurements from an ADCP deployed at the Cairns DMPA as part of this study, indicate some intermittent substantive influence by the EAC within the study area, and this was confirmed with the inclusion of ocean current forcing in the numerical modelling assessment (refer Appendix D3, Climatic and Coastal Oceanographic Data Collection Report).
-The left-hand panel in Figure B3.4.9.1b shows an example snapshot of the modelled surface currents during a period where the EAC is flowing strongly southward along the continental shelf margin to the east of the GBR lagoon.
+Measurements from an ADCP deployed at the Cairns DMPA as part of this study, indicate some intermittent substantive influence by the EAC within the study area, and this was confirmed with the inclusion of ocean current forcing in the numerical modelling assessment (refer Appendix AG - Numerical Modelling Report).
+The left-hand panel on Figure B3-20 shows an example snapshot of the modelled surface currents during a period where the EAC is flowing strongly southward along the continental shelf margin to the east of the GBR lagoon.

 While the ocean current forcing can occasionally be a significant driver of currents within the study area located in the western GBR lagoon, and has been included in the modelled assessments, it is predominantly secondary to both the tidal and wind driven current forcing.
-The right-hand panel in Figure B3.4.9.1b shows a current snapshot from a period where the south-easterly trade winds are the dominant force driving regional scale currents.
+The right-hand panel on Figure B3-20 shows a current snapshot from a period where the south-easterly trade winds are the dominant force driving regional scale currents.